 17. EMPLOYEE PERSONAL DATA

-UsableNet commits to cooperate with the panel established by the EU data protection authorities (DPAs) and comply with the advice given by the panel with regard to human resources data transferred from the EU in the context of the employment relationship.
+UsableNet commits to cooperate with the panel established by the EU data protection authorities (DPAs) and comply with the advice given by the panel with regard to human resources data transferred from the European Union in the context of the employment relationship.
 Please contact us to be directed to the relevant DPA contacts.